google/comprehensive-rust/src/why-rust/modern.md

 # Modern Features

-Rust is built with all the experience gained in the last 40 years.
+Rust is built with all the experience gained in the last decades.

 ## Language Features